Anticipatory Care Planning (ACP)

 • moving into a care home

-• a decline in health
+• a decline in health that means you need more help and support

 Your GP, nurse or care worker might suggest a meeting to start talking about your health, care and support.
 You can bring a family member or friend, or carer with you if you wish.

-Conversations about ACP can cover:
+Conversations can cover:

 • how planning ahead can help you